Yellowstone Kelly: Production

 Warner Bros announced the project in August 1956 saying that John Wayne would star.
 It was based on a novel by Clay Fisher, not published until April 1957.
 When the novel came out the New York Times said it "rates grade A without question".

 D.D.
 Beauchamp was hired to write a script.
 Then Eliot Asinof was reported as working on the script.
 Jack Warner assigned Irving Shermer as producer.

 By early 1959 the project had become a vehicle for Clint Walker, the star of Warner Bros' hit TV show Cheyenne and the final script was done by Burt Kennedy who was under contract to Warners at the time.

 Walker's co-star was Edd Byrnes who had leapt to fame playing "Kookie" on the Warner Bros detective show 77 Sunset Strip.

-Filming took place in April and June 1959, partly on location in Flagstaff, Arizona.
+Filming took place in April and June 1959, partly on location South of Flagstaff, Arizona which is now modern day Sedona, Arizona.
 "I felt miserable and lost ten pounds in one month" said Byrnes.
 Ray Danton was signed to a long-term contract at Warners after the film.